additiveinverse/placeguntohead/contents/articles/03-your-grand-father-is-dead.md

 record: 'Among Others'
 ---

-- These are the words my mother used
+These are the words my mother used
 When she called me one afternoon
 To relay the news of my grandfather
 Her fathers passing
-  ( to where ive never been sure but its a thing people say)
+( to where I've never been sure but its a thing people say)

-  When i was much younger i had loved my grandfather a great deal
+When I was much younger I had loved my grandfather a great deal
-  As i started to grow into the person i was to be
+As I started to grow into the person I was to be
 He resisted
 With
 Grimaces at my long hair
 Mean spirited remarks about clothing choices

 'What the fuck you wanna go and do a thing like that for?
 You look like a damned queer.
 You used to be such a nice kid.
-Now lookatchas'
+Now look at you.'
-  He was the only real racist i think i've had to know.

-  It was no wonder my mother stayed in the closet until he was barely lucid and senile
+It was no wonder my mother stayed in the closet until so close to his end.

-  I did not miss him
+I did not miss him.
-  And i mourned his passing.
+And I mourned his passing.